Interactive Media - Conversion Course

 Skills and Careers Information

-The ICT sector in Ireland is a thriving and growing industry with the top 5 global software companies, the top 3 global enterprise software companies, and 9 of the top 10 US ICT companies maintaining a presence in Ireland (IDA Ireland).
-This sector is one of the country's most prevalent employers with over 75,000 people employed by ICT companies in Ireland.
-There are currently 5,400 ICT companies in Ireland, 233 of which are foreign owned.
+This sector is one of the country’s most prevalent employers with over 75,000 people employed by ICT companies in Ireland.
+There are currently 5,400 ICT companies in Ireland, 233 of which are foreign-owned.
 The sector is amongst the top three Irish growth industries, with both indigenous and international companies creating large bases in the country (Enterprise Europe).

-Numerous reports, both national and international have highlighted the digital media industry as one of the fastest growing industries in a high-value sector with significant employment and strong revenues.
+Numerous reports, both national and international have highlighted the digital media industry as one of the fastest-growing industries in a high-value sector with significant employment and strong revenues.

-Graduates of the MSc Interactive Media can take up employment in areas such as:
+Our graduates take up employment in areas such as:

 • Graphic Design & UI/UX Development